Highpoint2000/PSTRotator/README.md

 	RotorLimitLineLength: 0,		// Set the length of the line (default: 67, none: 0)
    	RotorLimitLineAngle: 129, 		// Set the angle of the line (e.g., 180)
 	RotorLimitLineColor:'#808080', 		// Set the color for the additional line (default: #808080)

-	RotorLimitLineLength: 67,		// Set the length of the line (default: 67, none: 0)
-  	RotorLimitLineAngle: 129, 		// Set the angle of the line (e.g., 180)
-  	RotorLimitLineColor: "#808080" 		// Set the color for the additional line (default: #808080)

 ## Notes: